Mark McChrystal: Bristol Rovers

 On 3 January 2013, he signed a short-term contract with League Two side Bristol Rovers.
 He made his home debut on 5 January as bottom-club Rovers were defeated 2–0 by league leaders Gillingham.
 On 30 April 2013, McChrystal signed a new two-year contract with the club.

 On 4 September 2013, McChrystal scored his first, and what to be proved only, goal for the club with an equaliser as Rovers were defeated 2–1 by arch rivals Bristol City in the Football League Trophy First Round, the first meeting between the two in six years.
 McChrystal featured in the final match of the season as Rovers lost 1–0 at home to Mansfield Town, condemning the club to relegation from the Football League for the first time in the club's history.

 McChrystal was appointed captain by manager Darrell Clarke for Rovers' maiden season in the National League.
 On 2 December 2014, after goalkeeper Steve Mildenhall was forced off with a knee injury in the 42nd minute of the match, and without a recognised goalkeeper on the bench, McChrystal went in goal, keeping a clean sheet as Rovers earned a 0–0 draw away at Wrexham.
 The season ended in success for Rovers as they returned to the Football League at the first time of asking, the first club to do so since 2005, defeating Grimsby Town 5–3 on penalties at Wembley after the club finished second in the regulation season.

 Following their promotion back to League Two, McChrystal found first-team opportunities hard to come by at times with the defender making only ten appearances before February 2016.
-He featured heavily in the run-in however as Rovers gained momentum before a 92nd minute winner from Lee Brown against Dagenham & Redbridge on the final day of the season saw Rovers sneak into the final automatic promotion place, confirming back-to-back promotions for the club.
+He featured heavily in the run-in however as Rovers gained momentum before a 92nd-minute winner from Lee Brown against Dagenham & Redbridge on the final day of the season saw Rovers sneak into the final automatic promotion place, confirming back-to-back promotions for the club.
 Following promotion, McChrystal signed a new contract with the club.

 On 10 March 2017, it was confirmed that McCrystal had left the club after 4 years.

-Return to Ireland
+Return to Ireland and coaching career

 McChrystal signed for Crusaders on 18 July 2017.

 Derry City announced on 4 July 2019, that they had signed McChrystal on a 1-year contract.
 In February 2021, McChrystal was appointed player-coach at Derry City, combining this role with the role of Under-13 Coach.
 McChrystal stayed on at the club as a first-team coach following his retirement.
+In December 2022, he assumed a new role as Professional Development Coach.